 - Neoadjuvant chemotherapy: Shrinks tumors before surgical operations to make them easier for surgeons to remove or makes cancer easier to target with radiation

-Other people receive adjuvant therapy, meaning they have chemotherapy after surgery or radiation therapy to kill any cancer cells that were left behind.
+- Adjuvant therapy: Chemotherapy after surgery or radiation therapy to kill any cancer cells that were left behind

-Some people receive chemotherapy as part of palliative (comfort) care .
-Chemotherapy can ease cancer symptoms, such as pain, by shrinking cancer tumors.
+- Palliative (comfort) care: Chemotherapy that can ease cancer symptoms, such as pain, by shrinking cancer tumors

 Chemotherapy can have side effects, most commonly feeling very tired (fatigue).
 What side effects you experience will depend on what chemotherapy medicines you’re taking and your body’s own response to treatment.